 I never did get a portfolio level photograph at the Seljalandsfoss waterfall on my May trip; after two days I was heading east on the Ring Road again.
 I caught Seljalandsfoss on a May morning, wind cold and blowing hard, I was seeing the place through eyes that’d already seen 20 hours of travel.
 Some interesting shots came out of it that first day and that isn’t trivial.
 I felt what I shot.

 I scooted out of Vik by 7:15PM, did the drive west in under 40 minutes.
 When I got there, the last tour buses were leaving (look closely).
 It was only a few minutes before sunset.
-I grabbed my wide angle and tripod, jogged past a few photogs, dialed in my settings, headed into the cave. … Like I was doing a live performance.
+I grabbed my wide angle and tripod, jogged past a few photogs, dialed in my settings as I walked, headed into the cave. … Like I was doing a live performance.
 Showtime.

 I stood, back against wall, so as to pull in those velvety, mossy boulders.
 That misty moss made me want to take my shoes off and wade in.
 (Of course I had to pull all that detail out of the image in post.)
 And of course, I had to wipe the lens off after each shot.
 I didn’t bring a dry cloth so my shirt did the job.

 Didn’t do that many shot variations, the sun being so close to the horizon.
 Plus, I was pretty sure I had what I wanted.

 A photograph is a distillation of light, color, shape, balance … feeling.
 [1/40th sec, f13, 19mm]